Immigration bill clears early test vote; Obama calls for action

 Boehner, the top Republican in Congress, told ABC television in an interview that aired on Tuesday: “I’ve got real concerns about the Senate bill, especially in the area of border security and internal enforcement of the system.
 I‘m concerned that it doesn’t go far enough.”

-Boehner added that reforming the immigration system was his top legislative priority this year.
+Boehner added that reforming the nation’s immigration system was his top legislative priority this year.

-Additional reporting by Mark Felsenthal, Roberta Rampton, Susan Heavey and Thomas Ferraro; Editing by Paul Simao, Cynthia Osterman and Mohammad Zargham
+Additional reporting by Mark Felsenthal, Roberta Rampton, and Susan Heavey; Editing by Paul Simao and Cynthia Osterman